 - Fair Use Evaluator, is a user-friendly online tool to help you evaluate whether or not your planned use of copyrighted material aligns with fair use guidelines.

 - The Essential Copyright website from the University of North Carolina-Charlotte also includes detailed guidance on the use of materials in academic courses, including online delivery.

-- The Association of Research Libraries has posted Know Your Copy Rights materials that are designed for librarians, but include a useful "What You Can Do" chart [PDF] that all of us can use to guide our decisions about using materials in traditional and online classrooms.
+- The Association of Research Libraries has posted Know Your Copy Rights materials that are designed for librarians, but includes useful materials all of us can use to guide our decisions about using materials in traditional and online classrooms.

 Keep in mind that fair use of copyrighted material still requires proper citation of the author.
 Fair use allows use without permission, but not without attribution of the creator of the work.
 And for instructors, copyright rules are also in effect for items you include in course readers or other reading compilations you create for your classes.

 Work with your university's librarians for more information and guidance with your courses and course assignments.
 These professionals will be able to assist you with a range of copyright and fair use questions, as well as provide guidance on your school's internal policies and procedures.

 This week JSTOR, an academic journal archiving service, announced free access to its "Early Journal Content."
 This material was originally published prior to 1923 in the United States and 1870 in other locations and is now out of copyright and considered to be in the public domain (i.e. not restricted by copyright and available for use by anyone without permission).
 While JSTOR does charge for access to other public domain items, this announcement is a move toward increased access to academic work that has been called for by many scholars seeking a broader sharing of academic knowledge, bringing it out from behind expensive subscriptions and protective walls.